selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 Think back on all those New Year's resolutions...
 All those to-dos made on the first day of the year and most of them will never even start with the resolution.
 Declaring that you have made a decision is cheap, in order to actually make one, you need to put your money, euh, I mean resource, where your mouth is!

+### What is missing?

+One thing that is missing from previous definitions is the fact that a decision is something you do delibrate.
+[David C. Skinner](https://www.amazon.com/Introduction-Decision-Analysis-David-Skinner/dp/0964793865/ref=sr_1_1?keywords=david+c+skinner&qid=1578651041&sr=8-1) describes a decision as:
+> a conscious course of action and allocation of resources to achieve a set of objectives.

+So a decision is something you do consciously, which is in contrast to involuntary actions.

 ## A decision can be ...